mattSutton462/WalS/README.md

 # WalS

 ### Abstract:
-* For all you aspired cooks out there, this is the programming language for you!
+* For all you aspiring coding cooks out there, this is the programming language for you!
 Our code defines tokens for various cooking-related actions and then processes input text to parse and evaluate expressions.

 ### Token Definitions:
 * FLOAT: matches any floating-point number.